johnbe4/getSeoSitemap/readme.txt

 The script requires PHP 5.4 and MySQL 5.5.

-This script creates a full sitemap.xml plus a full sitemap.xml.gz.
+This script creates a full gzip sitemap or multiple gzip sitemaps plus a gzip sitemap index.
 It includes change frequency, last modification date and priority all setted following your own rules.
 Change frequency will be automatically selected between daily, weekly, monthly and yearly.
 URLs with http response code different from 200 or with size = 0 will not be included into sitemap.